battle-tactics-strategies

 Strategic Encampment Tactics

 The effective use of camps went far beyond simple construction.
-Saxon commanders developed a set of tactical principles that made their encampments offensive weapons in their own right.
+Saxon commanders developed a set of tactical principles that made their encampments offensive weapons in their own right, turning static positions into tools of maneuver and deception.

 Location Selection